Hay Festival 2018 is now over – thanks for joining us.

 Presenter Kirsty Wark and film-maker Morag Tinto discuss the challenges of making a documentary about the life and work of Dame Muriel Spark, author of The Prime of Miss Jean Brodie and one of the 20th century’s most enigmatic cultural figures.
-Followed by Q&A.

 Join blockbuster Fighting Fantasy creators and long-time fan Charlie Higson to hear all about the new gamebook adventure.
 Higson brings his own brand of heart-stopping action, monsters and page-turning plotting to Allansia – expect the unexpected.